HammadAkram0/PowerBI-Portfolio-Dashboards/README.md

 # 📊 Power BI Portfolio Dashboards

-This repository features a curated collection of Power BI dashboards developed to demonstrate practical business intelligence solutions across various domains including HR, Marketing, Sales, and Operations.
-Each dashboard highlights data modeling, DAX calculations, and visualization best practices aimed at delivering clear, actionable insights.
+This repository includes a collection of Power BI dashboards built to solve real business problems across different domains like HR, Marketing, Sales, and Operations.

----
+Each dashboard represents a complete data story — from data modeling and transformation to clean visual design and insight delivery.

+The goal is to showcase how data can be turned into clear, actionable information through effective use of Power BI and DAX.